-Western Europe and North America: Austria, Greece, Israel, Norway, Spain, Turkey;
+Western Europe and North America: Canada, Greece, Israel, Norway, Spain, Turkey;

-Latin America and the Caribbean: Argentina, Costa Rica, Guatemala, Honduras, Jamaica, Trinidad and Tobago;
+Latin America and the Caribbean: Argentina, Brazil, Costa Rica, Ecuador, Honduras, Mexico;

-Asia and the Pacific: China, Iran (Islamic Republic of), Malaysia, New Zealand, Philippines, Sri Lanka, Thailand;
+Asia and the Pacific: China, Bangladesh, Indonesia, Japan, Malaysia, Sri Lanka, Thailand;

-Africa: Burkina Faso, Cameroon, Congo, Ethiopia, Kenya, Madagascar, Mali, Nigeria;
+Africa: Burkina Faso, Cameroon, Congo, Guinea, Kenya, Madagascar, Mali, South Africa;

-Arab States: Algeria, Lebanon, Libya, United Arab Emirates.
+Arab States: Algeria, Libya, Tunisia, United Arab Emirates.